wuzhengy/TAU/Communication over DHT.md

 ## Main loop and depth traversal
 * Kademlia DHT uses depth traversal to find nodes.
-* libTAU added a top layer mainloop to search friend lists and blockchain unchoked peers.
+* libTAU added a top layer mainloop to constantly locate friends and blockchain unchoked peers.
+This is the key to avoid dedicated server.
-* combined maybe 10% depth, 90% mainloop will generate best results.
+  * the returned nodes will be added to replacement buckets for future main looping selection.

 ## Communication token
-* Kademlia uses communication token in the get process to explore more nodes and control spam
+* Kademlia uses communication token in the get process to control spam
-* libTAU will reducethe token usage to 10%, therefore, in each put process, only 10% will excute get token, this is to keep nodes explore and reduce traffic waste for putting items.
+* libTAU removed mutable put function, in return, every mutable data is called exchange.
+We will rely node id checking to avoid spam.

 ### Design live nodes, replacement buckets, m_list, alpha and beta